mehdiborji/methylation/README.md

 This is a computational workflow for bioinformatics analysis of single-cell DNA and DNA methylation sequencing data, based on a custom molecular biology modification of 10x Genomics Chromium Single Cell Multiome ATAC + Gene Expression assay.

-- The first step is to do some preprocessing on the input FASTQ files. the pipeline assumes the reads are in a directory arranged in the following format:
+The pipeline assumes the reads are in a directory arranged in the following format:

 ```
 /input_directory/sample_R1_001.fastq.gz # Read1 of DNA fragment